wheelodex/wheel-inspect/docs/command.rst

 .. program:: wheel2json

-.. option:: --verify-files
+.. option:: --digest-files

-    Verify the sizes & digests of files listed inside wheels' :file:`RECORD`\s.
+    Verify the digests of files listed inside wheels' :file:`RECORD`\s.
 This is the default.

-.. option:: --no-verify-files
+.. option:: --no-digest-files

-    Do not verify files sizes & digests
+    Do not verify file digests